ninja-build/ninja/README.md

 ```

 The `ninja` binary will now be inside the `build-cmake` directory (you can
 choose any other name you like).
+You can use `-DNINJA_USE_SYSTEM_RE2C=OFF` to
+avoid using a lower version of re2c from the system.

 To run the unit tests: